marleenhaupt/BrailleLetterRepresentations/README.md

 The code has been tested using Matlab R2020b on MacOS Big Sur 11.5.2, Matlab R2021a on CentOS 7 and Matlab2023b on MacOS Sonoma 14.2.1.

 The preprocessed data required for these analyses can be downloaded [here](https://osf.io/a64hp/).
-Please make sure the folders fMRI_preprocessed and EEG_preprocessed are located in the /data folder before starting the analyses.
+Please download the folders fMRI_preprocessed and EEG_preprocessed to the /data folder before starting the analyses.

 You can clone this repository to local using:
 ```sh